DETAILED ACTION

 a first multi-layer stacked structure (31,32), wherein the first multi-layer stacked structure comprises alternately stacked dielectric layers (31, [0035]) and conductive layers (32, [0035]);

-first capacitor structures (C1) penetrating the first multi-layer stacked structure, wherein the first capacitor structures comprise a dielectric layer (CM1, CI1) and an electrode layer (CAP1), wherein the dielectric layer of a first capacitor structure is disposed between the electrode layer (CAP1) of the first capacitor structure and the dielectric layers (31) or the conductive layers (32) of the first multi-layer stacked structure; and
+first capacitor structures (C1) penetrating the first multi-layer stacked structure, wherein a first capacitor structure of the first capacitor structures comprise a first dielectric layer (CI1) and a first electrode layer (CAP1), wherein the first dielectric layer of the first capacitor structure is disposed between the first electrode layer (CAP1) of the first capacitor structure and the dielectric layers (31) or the conductive layers (32) of the first multi-layer stacked structure; and

-a blocking structure (SUP) penetrating the first multi-layer stacked structure, wherein the blocking structure separates one subset of the first capacitor structures (C1) from another subset of the first capacitor structures (C2), and wherein the blocking structure comprises a dielectric layer (SCM, SCI) and a conductive layer (CC).
+a blocking structure (SUP) penetrating the first multi-layer stacked structure, wherein the blocking structure separates one subset of the first capacitor structures (C1) from another subset of the first capacitor structures (C2), and wherein the blocking structure comprises a dielectric filling material (SCM), a dielectric layer (SCI) and a conductive layer (CC) that are arranged radially from a center of the blocking structure toward an outer surface of the blocking structure.

-Regarding claim 2, Choi discloses the dielectric layers (CM1 CI1) of the first capacitor structure and the dielectric layer (SCM, SCI) of the blocking structure comprises a same dielectric material (see Figures 2F-2O, forming of the same dielectric layers, so they have the same dielectric material); and
+Regarding claim 2, Choi discloses dielectric layers (CI1) of the first capacitor structure and the dielectric layer (SCI) of the blocking structure comprises a same dielectric material (see Figures 2F-2O, forming of the same dielectric layers, so they have the same dielectric material); and

 Claim Rejections - 35 USC § 103